TrackPolitics logoTrackPolitics

 Financial Interests

-Declared financial interests include land and property (domestic and international), shareholdings, miscellaneous interests, and donations or other support for activities as an MP.
+Declared financial interests include eight entries across categories: land and property (within or outside the UK), shareholdings, miscellaneous items, and donations or other support for MP activities.

 Generated 21 February 2026